Salt Lake Temple: Temple construction and dedication

-During the construction, the temple grounds were seized by the U.S. marshal as a result of the Edmunds-Tucker Act of 1886.
+During the construction, the temple grounds were seized by the US Marshal as a result of the Edmunds–Tucker Act of 1886.
 It was later returned to the Latter-day Saints.

 The capstone—the granite sphere that holds the statue of the Angel Moroni—was laid on April 6, 1892, by means of an electric motor and switch operated by Wilford Woodruff, the church's fourth president, thus completing work on the temple's exterior.
 The Angel Moroni statue, standing 12.5 ft tall, was placed on top of the capstone later the same day.
 At the capstone ceremony, Woodruff proposed the building's interior be finished within one year, which would allow the temple to be dedicated forty years, to the day, after its commencement.
 John R. Winder was instrumental in overseeing the interior's completion on schedule; he would serve as a member of the temple presidency until his death in 1910.
 Woodruff dedicated the temple on April 6, 1893, exactly forty years after the cornerstone was laid.